WORSHIP & TEACHING

 WHAT TO EXPECT

-Follow the white Narrative signs past Union Hill Elementary (blue roof) and park in the west parking lot for Hopewell Middle School (it’s the building with the dark red roof).
 As you enter through the double doors of Hopewell, you will be greeted and given directions to the cafeteria.
 If you are running a little behind, no worries!
 Just come on in through the double doors and take the first right down the ramp directly in front of you (by the commons).
 The cafeteria will be at the end of the ramp on your right.
 Come in and grab a cup of coffee.
 As you meet people, you will notice that people wear what they feel comfortable in at Narrative - everything from jeans and a tee shirt to their Sunday best.
-Please fill out a connection card at the Connect Center so that we can stay in touch with you and keep you up to date with Narrative.
+Please fill out a connection card at the Connect Center so that we can stay in touch with you and keep you up to date with what is going on at Narrative.